 - References Cited

-The Honors Coordinator and the Supervisor independently provide suggestions for improvement in the ensuing weeks.
+The Instructor of 345 and the Research Supervisor independently provide suggestions for improvement in the ensuing weeks.

 III.
 Writing the Senior Thesis

 The completed Thesis consists of the following sections:

 - Title Page: The title of the Thesis, the student’s name, and the name of the Faculty Supervisor.

 - Abstract: The Abstract summarizes the problem, the experiments, and the conclusion; one page maximum.
 Written in third person.

 - Introduction and Literature Survey: This section places the research in scientific context.
 Previous work in the field is referenced and discussed, and its relationship to the Thesis experiments is described.